linuxkit/linuxkit/projects/README.md

   namespaces
 - [Memorizer](memorizer/) is a tool to trace intra-kernel memory operations.
-- [Kubernetes](kubernetes/) demonstrate how one can create minimal and immutable Kubernetes OS images with LinuxKit.

 ## Current projects not yet documented
 - VMWare support (VMWare)